How to Hit a Hybrid Golf Club from Tee to Green

 If the ball is sitting down in the grass

 Set-up with the ball behind center in your stance much like the punch shot above.
-Hit down on the ball and make sure you follow through because the club will definitely help you as long as you hit a decent swing.
+Hit down on the ball and make sure you follow through and complete your swing without stopping the club head at the ball.
+It's tempting to jab at the golf ball, but the hybrid works best if you complete your full swing.

-If the ball is teed up in the grass
+If the ball is sitting on top of the grass

 How to hit a hybrid straight

-The hybrid is probably the best designed club in the entire golf bag for hitting easier shots.
-They have made hybrids with the sole purpose of making it easy to hit longer irons without needing a longer iron.
+In fact, the hybrid is probably the best designed club in the entire golf bag and are made with the sole purpose of making it easy to hit longer irons without needing a longer iron.

 To hit a straighter shot, your swing needs to be on plane and your club face control needs to be created with a good setup - posture, stance, grip and takeaway.